NXT TakeOver: Chicago: Main event

 In the main event, The Authors of Pain (Akam and Rezar) defended the NXT Tag Team Championship against DIY (Johnny Gargano and Tommaso Ciampa) in a ladder match.
 Gargano performed a splash off a ladder onto Akam, who was lay on a ladder bridged between the ring apron and the barricade, whilst Ciampa performed a splash off the ladder through a ladder, which was also bridged, on Rezar.
 After Paul Ellering interfered, Gargano performed a superkick on Ellering.
 Ciampa performed a German suplex through a ladder, which was positioned in the corner, on Rezar.
 Gargano and Ciampa performed "Meeting in the Middle" into a ladder, which Akam was trapped in.
 Gargano and Ciampa attempted to retrieve the title belts but Akam and Rezar performed powerbombs on Gargano and Ciampa.
 Akam and Rezar then performed the "Super Collider" on Gargano and Ciampa.
-Akam and Rezar retrieved the title belts to retain the title.
+Akam and Rezar retrieved the title belts to retain the titles.

 After the match, Ciampa attacked Gargano and performed two running knee smashes on Gargano, turning heel.
 Ciampa performed an "Air Raid Crash" through two tables near the announce table on Gargano.
 Medical personnel checked on Gargano as the event ended.

 Aftermath

+Tommaso Ciampa addressed his attack on Johnny Gargano on the May 31 episode of NXT, stating that he accused him of trying to replace him after he was injured two days before TakeOver: Chicago.
+Ciampa then blamed the fans and Gargano for the downfall of DIY.
+He stated that if he was going to be out for a long time due to an injury, Gargano needed to do the same.
+Ciampa then promised to come back and be the biggest son of a bitch when he did so, and stated that he was professional wrestling.

 The 2017 TakeOver: Chicago would be the first of two events in a TakeOver: Chicago chronology, a subseries of TakeOvers that were held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
 TakeOver: WarGames in 2019 would also be held at the Allstate Arena, but it was part of the WarGames chronology.